 - Spoon about 2 tablespoons of the filling mixture onto each of the pastry rounds, fold them over, and crimp the edges with a fork.
 Brush with the egg wash.

-- Bake in the preheated oven for 15 to 20 minutes (or on 400 in the air fryer for 10 to 15 minutes), until the crusts are golden brown.
+- Bake in the preheated oven for 15 to 20 minutes, until the crusts are golden brown.
 Remove from the oven and let cool on a wire rack.
 Serve warm or at room temperature.